 More than any other quasi-human species the Tollam have carved out distinct geographic cultures for themselves in the mountain ranges of Aeldos.
 This is no doubt due to their higher fecundity than other quasi-humans.

-Occupying the Tollar and Southern Illspire mountain ranges the Tollar represent the largest population of Tollam in Aeldos.
-It is these Tollar who benefit from access to the Fostrian and have built a citadel of enormous proportions to protect the incredible device.
-The Tollar are led by the Triarchy, a trio of leaders, one each from the three castes.
-The Tollar have been in a mostly cold war against the Victrans for centuries with the two sides occasionally exchanging blows but rarely trading territory.
-The Tollar are considered by many in the south to be the primary brake Victran ambitions.
-As a result the Tollar maintain a cool but largely friendly relationship with the Southern Phraeds of Nehep and the Lady of Selene, enabling many Tollar travel beyond their mountains.
+Occupying the Tollar and Southern Illspire mountain ranges this group represent the largest population of Tollam in Aeldos.
+It is these Tollam who benefit from access to the Fostrian and have built a citadel of enormous proportions to protect the incredible device.
+The Tollam of the south are led by the Triarchy, a trio of leaders, one each from the three castes and have been in a mostly cold war against the Victrans for centuries with the two sides occasionally exchanging blows but rarely trading territory.
+The Tollam are considered by many in the south to be the primary brake on Victran ambitions and as a result the Tollar maintain a cool but mostly friendly relationship with the Southern Phraeds of Nehep and the Lady of Selene, enabling many Tollam to venture beyond their mountains.
 Unfortunately, those who do are often targets for Ossandrian slavers.
-For the most part the Tollar are a stable and predictable force, content to expand further into the mountains, excavating ruins and new halls in the rock, rather than expanding further from afield, however a minority of the Tollar have ventured into the dangerous Illspire mountains in pursuit of glory, building sparse settlements and challenging the territorial claims of the Imperium.
+For the most part the Tollam are a stable and predictable force, content to expand further into the mountains, excavating ruins and new halls in the rock, rather than expanding further from afield, however a minority of the Tollam have ventured into the dangerous Illspire mountains in pursuit of glory, building sparse settlements and challenging the territorial claims of the Imperium.

-(Name derives from Svertan word for mountain hunters): Several Tollam settlements dot the swordpeak mountain range, far from the bulk of the Tollam population.
-Known locally as the Felyagr these Northern Tollam survive primarily as hunters of the local megafauna, including some of the most deadly apex predators in Aeldos, a trait which has earned them considerable prestige amongst their human neighbours.
-As a result a notable portion of Felyagr have integrated with the local Svertheim culture, interbreeding and establishing deep roots within the culture.
+With a name that derives from Svertan word for mountain hunters, Felyagr settlements dot the swordpeak mountain range, far from the southern bulk of the Tollam population.
+These northern giants survive primarily as hunters of the local megafauna, including some of the most deadly apex predators in Aeldos, a trait which has earned them considerable prestige among their human neighbours.
+As a result a notable portion of Felyagr have integrated with the local Svertans, interbreeding and establishing deep roots within the culture.
 Even those who remain separate from the humans tend to see themselves as guardians, organizing hunting bands in response to threats to their neighbours.
 The Felyagr trace their origins back to group of Tollam migrants who traveled north during the second age.
-These migrants apparently eschewed the more war-focused nature of other Tollam.
-As a result their descendants prefer lighter armours, faster weapons, and more adaptable tactics.
+These migrants apparently eschewed the more war-focused nature of other Tollam and as a result their descendants prefer lighter armours, faster weapons, and more adaptable tactics.

 A relatively minor faction with an outsized reputation due to their constant aggression, Ond consider themselves superior to all, even other Tollam, claiming they can trace their lineage back to the Ayr-slayer who felled the Warrior Ayr.
 The term Ond itself derives from Svertan word for vicious, and Ond live up to the term, pursuing conflict constantly, raiding, pillaging, and generally stirring up trouble wherever they go.
-Fortunately they are a small faction of the Tollam, isolated to the Ash and Nyxia mountain ranges, and plagued by inbreeding and associated mutations.
+Fortunately they are a small faction, isolated to the Ash and Nyxia mountain ranges, and plagued by inbreeding and associated mutations.
 Ond hunters and war parties venture into the lowlands occasionally but have never managed to stay due to their intolerance for the soaring summer temperatures.
 Encounters between the Ond and others such as the Luxi, Ossandrians, and smaller groups are regular, and the source of most of those cultures prejudices against the Tollam.
 Ond inbreeding has led to a particular susceptibility to the Red Rot.

 Species Calling: Ka-Tollam